MrPickles/dotfiles/README.md

 * `~/.tmux.conf.local`

 Custom git configurations can be placed in `~/.gitconfig`.
-The normal git config file is not put under version control, so it's safe to put machine-specific tokens in it.
+The shared git config is stored in `config/git/config` and is automatically included by the setup script, so it's safe to put machine-specific tokens in the normal `~/.gitconfig` since it's not put under version control.

+Jujutsu (`jj`) uses a similar strategy natively:
+The shared configuration is stored in `config/jj/config.toml`.
+You can securely place any machine-specific or private configurations in `~/.jjconfig.toml`.
+Unlike Git, Jujutsu natively merges both configurations automatically, so no explicit `include` statements are required!

 ## Docker